danneamtu/danneamtu/README.md

   <img align="left" alt="Upsier" width="22px" src="https://www.upsier.com/images/favicon.ico" />
 </a>-->

 Front End Developer in a mission to create new, usefull projects that can change the world.
 The way I do this is by using the latest web technologies like React, Redux, Node.js or MongoDB.
 With a passion for passion for entrepreneurship, education and development in 2016 I created DIGITAL SKILLS, a coding school acreditated by Labor and Education Ministry in Bucharest where people can start to learn from basic HTML to WordPress and SEO.
-Started 10 years ago as independent web designer, my portfolio also includes bespoke websites, Bootstrap templates, WordPress themes and aggregators.
+Started 10 years ago as independent web designer, my portfolio includes bespoke websites, Bootstrap templates, WordPress themes and aggregators.

 - 💻   Coding now @  [joblify.be](https://joblify.be) { React, Redux, Puppetter, MongoDB }
 - 🌐   Instructor @ [digitalskills.ro](https://www.digitalskills.ro/cursuri/web-design) { HTML, CSS, Bootstrap, WordPress, SEO }